-Acting AG Whitaker gets cool reception from Trump
+Future seems uncertain for Trump’s acting attorney general

 - White House shares doctored video to support punishment of journalist Jim Acosta

-Late Friday, Whitaker was still on his mind.
-Trump said in a tweet that Whitaker was “a highly respected former U.S. Attorney from Iowa” chosen by just-ousted Attorney General Jeff Sessions to be his chief of staff.
-But Trump emphasized again that he did not know Whitaker.
-He also said Whitaker was well regarded by various Iowa Republican leaders and added: “I feel certain he will make an outstanding Acting Attorney General!”

-McConnell, meanwhile, said, “I think this will be a very interim AG.”
-Another Republican senator, Susan Collins of Maine, said she was concerned by some of Whitaker’s past comments and called for legislation that would place limits on his ability to fire special counsel Mueller.
-That would include specifying that only a Senate-confirmed Justice Department official — which Whitaker is not — could dismiss Mueller.
+McConnell, separately, said, “I think this will be a very interim AG.”
+And Sen. Susan Collins, R-Maine, said she was concerned by some of Whitaker’s past comments and called for legislation that would place limits on his ability to fire Mueller.
+That would include specifying that only a Senate-confirmed Justice Department official, which Whitaker is not, could dismiss the special counsel.

-Whitaker, a Republican Party loyalist and chief of staff for Sessions, was elevated Wednesday after his boss was forced from his job by Trump.
-The new position handed him oversight of Mueller’s investigation into possible ties between Russia and Trump’s 2016 presidential campaign.
+Whitaker, a Republican Party loyalist and chief of staff to just-ousted Attorney General Jeff Sessions, was elevated Wednesday after Sessions was forced from his job by Trump.

-Since Wednesday, Whitaker has faced pressure from Democrats to recuse himself from overseeing Mueller based on critical comments he made about the investigation before joining the Justice Department last year.
+Since Wednesday, Whitaker has faced pressure from Democrats to step aside from overseeing Mueller, based on critical comments Whitaker made about the investigation before joining the Justice Department last year.

-Those included an op-ed article in which he said Mueller would be straying outside his mandate if he investigated Trump family finances and a radio interview in which he maintained there was no evidence of collusion between the Kremlin and the Trump campaign.
-He also tweeted an ex-prosecutor’s opinion piece that described a “Mueller lynch mob,” which he said was “worth a read.”
+Whitaker wrote an op-ed article saying Mueller would be straying outside his mandate if he investigated Trump family finances.
+Whitaker also gave a talk radio interview in which he maintained there was no evidence of collusion between the Kremlin and the Trump campaign.
+He also tweeted an ex-prosecutor’s opinion piece that described a “Mueller lynch mob” and said it was “worth a read.”

-There have also been reports about past comments questioning the power and reach of the federal judiciary, and about his ties to an invention-promotion company that was accused of misleading investors.
+There have been reports about Whitaker’s past comments questioning the power and reach of the federal judiciary, and about his ties to an invention-promotion company that was accused of misleading consumers.

+The Wall Street Journal on Friday published an email revealing an FBI investigation into the company, World Patent Marketing Inc. The July 10, 2017, email was from an FBI victims’ specialist to someone who, the newspaper said, was an alleged victim of the company.
+A Justice Department spokeswoman told the Journal that Whitaker was “not aware of any fraudulent activity.”

+Also Friday, The Associated Press reported that Whitaker repeatedly chided Democratic presidential nominee Hillary Clinton in public statements during 2016 while he was speaking for a group that is barred by its tax-exempt status from supporting or opposing political candidates during a campaign.

-Whitaker himself stayed out of the public debate Friday.
+Whitaker has tried to stay out of the public debate.
 He sent a department-wide note after his appointment in which he said, “As we move forward, I am committed to leading a fair Department with the highest ethical standards, that upholds the rule of law, and seeks justice for all Americans.”

-Legal scholars are debating the constitutionality of his appointment, with some lawyers saying it is illegal because he has not been confirmed by the Senate.
+Legal scholars are debating the constitutionality of his appointment.
+Some lawyers say it is illegal because he has not been confirmed by the Senate.

-Despite Trump’s current distancing himself from Whitaker, two Republicans close to the president said he had enjoyed Whitaker’s TV appearances and the two had struck a bond.
+Even as Trump seems to be distancing himself from Whitaker, two Republicans close to the president said Trump had enjoyed Whitaker’s TV appearances and the two had struck a bond.
 Those TV appearances included one on CNN in which Whitaker suggested that the Mueller probe could be starved of resources.

-Trump told associates that he felt Whitaker would be “loyal” and would not have recused himself from the Russia probe as Sessions had done, according to the Republicans, who were not authorized to speak publicly about private conversations and commented only on condition of anonymity.
+Trump told associates that he felt Whitaker would be “loyal” and would not have withdrawn from the Russia probe, as Sessions had done, according to the Republicans.
+They were not authorized to speak publicly about private conversations and spoke on condition of anonymity.

-On Friday, Trump said he had not spoken with Whitaker about Mueller’s investigation, which until now has been overseen by Deputy Attorney General Rod Rosenstein.
+Trump said Friday he had not spoken with Whitaker about Mueller’s investigation, which until now has been overseen by Deputy Attorney General Rod Rosenstein.
+Later in the day, Trump tweeted that he did not personally know Whitaker, a former federal prosecutor in Iowa, but several Republican leaders in that state respected him.
+“I feel certain he will make an outstanding Acting Attorney General!”

 Rosenstein told reporters Friday that based on his experiences with Whitaker, “I think he’s a superb choice for attorney general.”